kilometersvi/EasyProgramming/README.md

 ## docs

-### untyped decorator (old)
+### flexmethod decorator (old)

-check untypedmethod.md for newer untypedmethod decorator
+check untypedmethod.md for newer flexmethod decorator

 prevent instantiating objects for a single function call, while also avoiding overloading functions to make them compatible for both static and dynamic purposes.